xinyuzhang99/Data-Structures-and-Algorithms-with-LeetCode/Tree_Binary Tree.md

     cur = root

-    while cur:   # guaranteed there must be an LCA --> p and q will exist in the tree if p.val < cur.val and q.val < cur.val:     # find in the left tree cur = cur.left
+    while cur:   # guaranteed there must be an LCA --> p and q will exist in the tree if p.val < cur.val and q.val < cur.val:     # both in the left tree cur = cur.left
-      elif p.val > cur.val and q.val > cur.val:   # find in the right tree
+      elif p.val > cur.val and q.val > cur.val:   # both in the right tree
         cur = cur.right
       # if one value is larger and the other one is smaller;or if root.val = one value
       else:
         return cur
   ```

-  - Time complexity: O(logn) --> 其中 N 为二叉搜索树节点数
+  - Time complexity: O(h) --> 其中 N 为二叉搜索树节点数: worst case O(N), O(logN) if tree is balanced

     Space complexity: O(1) --> no extra memory used